Scroll Top

 CONCLUSION

-The dataset provides a structured, complete, and purpose-fit snapshot of startup performance following acceleration from Google and Microsoft.
-It includes all relevant business metrics for conducting regression and ANOVA-based analysis and aligns with the research design introduced in Section 3.1.
+The database provides a structured, complete, and purpose-fit snapshot of startup performance following acceleration from Google and Microsoft.
+It includes all relevant business metrics for conducting ANOVA-based analysis and aligns with the research design introduced in Section 3.1.

 References